Our Commitment to your Privacy

 This policy applies to all Finite Group operations in Australia and New Zealand and to all users of our services and to all visitors to our website.

-In this policy, the expressions “the Finite Group” “us”, “we” and “our” means:
+In this policy, the expressions “the Finite Group” “us”, “we” and “our” includes:

-any of the Finite Group’s respective officers, employees, contractors, consultants, agents or representatives.
+- their respective officers, employees, contractors, consultants, agents or representatives (from time to time).

 The expression “personal information” has the meaning given to it in the Privacy Legislation and is generally used in this policy to refer to information or an opinion about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.
 In Australia, references to personal information may include sensitive information.